WriterBewareLogoSmall

 Assurances that agents and publishers prefer manuscripts that have been professionally edited.

 Second, it’s true that in today’s world of big publishing conglomerates, where in-house editors must handle enormous workloads and do double duty as administrators, the days when an editor could afford to invest months of close work to shape a promising but unready manuscript are largely gone.
-But it’s false to say that in-house editors don’t edit (they do), or that professional editing is a prerequisite for publication (it isn’t), or even that the name of an editing service on a manuscript will make a publisher more likely to read it (it won’t.
+But it’s false to say that in-house editors don’t edit (they do), or that professional editing is a prerequisite for publication (it isn’t), or even that the name of an editing service on a manuscript will make an agent or publisher more likely to read it (it won’t.
 See above).

 Your manuscript needs to be as perfect as you can make it–finished, polished, and properly presented.
 But no one will hold it against you if you accomplish that yourself.